 - How much protection can packaging provide without being too costly?

-- What temperatures are necessary for storage of this product?
+- What temperatures are necessary for the storage of this product?
 What potential is there for temperature abuse?

 Consider running consumer or trained sensory panels during product development.
 Consider contacting someone to do an accelerated shelf-life test for you.